sicpa-dlab/peer-did-python/README.md

        }

 ## Assumptions and limitations
+- Only static layers [1, 2a, 2b](https://identity.foundation/peer-did-method-spec/#layers-of-support) are supported
-- Only `X25519` keys are support for key agreement
+- Only `X25519` keys are supported for key agreement
-- Only `Ed25519` keys are support for authentication
+- Only `Ed25519` keys are supported for authentication
 - Supported verification materials (input and in the resolved DID DOC):
   - [Default] 2020 verification materials (`Ed25519VerificationKey2020` and `X25519KeyAgreementKey2020`) with multibase base58 (`publicKeyMultibase`) public key encoding.
   - JWK (`JsonWebKey2020`) using JWK (`publicKeyJwk`) public key encoding